jacobdensford/jacobdensford.com/pages/books.md

 ## *Sea of Tranquility* by Emily St John Mandel

 Took a break from all the Brando Sando to read some more from Emily St John Mandel.
 I think I liked this book even more than her last book I read, *Station Eleven*.
 It was some elevated science fiction, for sure.
-All the seperate pieces came together perfectly in the end.
+All the separate pieces came together perfectly in the end.

 I read this book in December, 2022. **I strongly recommend it.**